Nov. 4, 2019

 The best way to reach the next generation of potential aviation professionals may be through social media.

-When the trailer for Top Gun: Maverick premiered last year, one could be forgiven for thinking viewers been transported in a time machine back to 1986.
+When the trailer for Top Gun: Maverick premiered last year, one could be forgiven for thinking viewers have been transported in a time machine back to 1986.
 From the trademark aerial action to Tom Cruise’s megawatt smile, the footage was a precisely engineered blast of déjà vu.
 Hollywood is betting that, more than 30 years since Maverick and Goose took America by storm, audiences still feel the same “need for speed.”